margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
 Data and Information scientist with a strong math background and experience with public data sources.
 Passionate about solving problems using quantitative and qualitative methods.
-Demonstrated interest in systems design and strategy and operations.
+Demonstrated interest in strategy and operations.
+Possess strong foresight.

  <br>